Alailton-jr/Virtual-TestSet/docs/05-cross-platform/overview.md

 - Throughput: N/A

 **Use Case:**
-- Development/testing on Windows workstations
 - CI/CD pipelines on Windows runners
-- Non-network operations (e.g., COMTRADE file analysis)
+- Non-network operations (e.g., COMTRADE file analysis, configuration validation)
+- Testing without network hardware

+**Recommendation:** Use **native build with Npcap** for better performance and full network functionality.

 ---

-### macOS (No-Net Mode)
+### macOS (Docker - No Network)

 **Capabilities:**
 - **BPF Access**: Available but not used (requires root)